 Q: How do potential victims react when they are told they are possibly being trafficked?

-A: They often express disbelief at first and do not want to believe that it is happening to them, but after some education and time spent in conversation with our staff, they often gain an understanding of the risks involved and, in the end, are very thankful for our work.
+A: They often express disbelief at first and do not want to believe that it is happening to them because often they are being recruited by a relative, friend, or someone in their community where there is some level of trust.
+For many, they are traveling out of desperation to provide for their families, so they are hesitant to turn away from a source of hope.
+However, after some education and time spent in conversation with our staff, they often gain an understanding of the risks involved and, in the end, are very thankful for our work.

 Q: Where do the intercepted victims go after they are intercepted?